koobzaar/lol-skins/README.md

 This repository aims to provide a centralized and easily accessible location for all in-game skins available for League of Legends.
 The skins are offered in formats compatible with custom skin applications, allowing players to enhance their gaming experience.

+## Downloading all skins (.fantome files)

+Go to https://github.com/koobzaar/lol-skins/releases and download the most recent League of Legends Skins.7z.
+Extract it using 7zip/NanaZip or any other compressor that you like.

 ## Credits

 All content available in this repository has been sourced from the r/LoLCustom community, with full credit given to its creators.
 Additionally, many skins have been contributed directly by community members.
 This repository is community-maintained.